aredn/documentation/arednHow-toGuides/lqm.rst

 4. Blocks radio links with too many retransmission errors
 5. Sets the node’s Coverage Class based on the most distant non-blocked node that is a direct, routable neighbor.

+The *Link Quality Manager* refreshes its state every minute and adjusts the blocked nodes and Coverage Class calculations.

 What does this mean?
 ^^^^^^^^^^^^^^^^^^^^